motiondivision/motion-vue/README.md

 A animation library designed for Vue 3, Powered by [Motion](https://www.framer.com/motion/).

-I really love framer-motion - it makes creating animations super easy!
-While it doesn't support Vue 3, framer-motion has separated some of its animation code from React.
+I love framer-motion - it makes creating animations super easy!
+While it doesn't support Vue 3, but recently framer-motion has separated some of its animation code from React.
 So I thought I'd try building a Vue animation library that matches framer-motion's API as a fun practice project.

 ## Features